Last update: Wednesday, Feb. 17, 2021.

 You can buy it here.
 It has some NFL Draft-related topics, so like I said, if you want to support the site, this is a great way to do it!

-Uiagalelei will spend the 2020 season backing up future first-round pick Trevor Lawrence.
+Uiagalelei spent the 2020 season backing up Trevor Lawrence, but looked great in a start against Notre Dame.
 Uiagalelei and Lawrence have similar skill sets.
 Both are big athletes, Uiagelelei's body type will remind you of Cam Newton.
 Both Uiagalelei and Lawrence are passers who will make you pay if you underestimate their ability to make plays with their feet.
 Overall, Uiagalelei is probably the best pure passer in the 2020 recruiting class.
 He arguably had the strongest arm of any top quarterback in the class and his timing and anticipation is second to none.
 He should be able to keep the train rolling at Clemson for another couple of seasons.

 Detroit Lions: Bryan Bresee, DT, Clemson